Is Jogging the right fit for me?

 How much will it cost me?

-Jogging itself is completely free.
+Jogging is completely free.
 You can run almost anywhere you want on footpaths and in parks at no cost.
 Whilst most areas of the city are really safe, it’s still advisable to think about your safety if jogging alone.
 Make sure you use well-lit public areas, especially at night.
-Joining a running group or club is also usually great value with many giving you the option to ‘give it a go’ before you have to commit to any subscriptions.

 Can I do this near me?

 You can jog practically anywhere, give it a try around your local neighbourhood.
 You could run a loop in the park or on the footpaths near your home.
-There are some great Get Going routes within Liverpool parks – find out about them here along with Beginner running groups
+There are some great Get Going routes within Liverpool parks, run markers and information stands are in each park to support you: